Public Relations, Ad Specialties Share Movie Promo History

-Before meta tagging and a global recession, YouTube and WWW, the PR specialty recognized as event promotion co-existed comfortably with the generic label “Advertising Specialties” and the all-to-often blank stare items of useless junk offered as engagement bait in monthly catalogs from dozens of merchandisers, ranging from post office box headquartered side gigs to large resellers on the national stage.
+The PR specialty often referred to as event promotion co-existed comfortably with the generic marketing label “Advertising Specialties”, a category comprised of often useless junk offered as customer engagement bait, usually sold from monthly catalogs sent out by merchandisers ranging from post office box headquartered side gig entrepreneurs to large resellers on the national stage.

 How YouTube Clobbered the Memorabilia Industry